rktrlng/arm-toolchain-build-scripts/README.md

 Download / extract scripts

-   - Set options for 32 or 64 bits in '_env-only.sh' (must match to host does the cross compiling)
+   - Set options for 32 or 64 bits in '_env-only.sh' (must match to host that does the cross compiling)
    - Update version numbers in '_env-only.sh' as needed (see download/README.md)

 Download src packages into download directory (or skip to the next step, and run './auto.sh')